-Because heroin detox is such a jarring process, professional treatment facilities have a large role to play in ensuring that patients are supported throughout the process of detox and withdrawal.
-At FHE Health, we use a program called medical detox.
-In this program, patients are given the opportunity to take advantage of inpatient accommodations for their personal comfort while being tapered off substances under around-the-clock supervision of trained medical professionals.
+Because heroin detox is such a jarring process, professional treatment facilities have an important role in ensuring that individuals are supported throughout the process of detox and withdrawal.
+FHE Health uses a program called medical detox.
+In this program, residents can take advantage of inpatient accommodations for their comfort while being tapered off substances under the around-the-clock supervision of trained medical professionals.

-This way, any health risks can be mitigated before they present danger to a patient, and addiction medicine specialists can ensure patients are able to detox thoroughly and effectively.
+This way, any health risks can be mitigated before they present danger to a patient, and addiction medicine specialists can ensure a thorough and effective detox.

 What Can Medical Detox Do For Heroin Addiction?

 In a medical detox setting, specialists will build a custom treatment plan that takes your needs into account during the process.
-This can mean several different things — for example, making sure co-occurring mental health disorders don’t keep you from staying focused and healthy throughout.
+This can mean several different things— for example, making sure co-occurring mental health disorders don’t keep you from staying focused and healthy throughout rehab.

 Even with the presence of medical supervision, heroin detox isn’t easy.
 Many of the withdrawal symptoms mentioned above may be lessened by the environment and actions of staff, but many of them will still occur, and cravings for heroin can be unbearable.

 This is where recent innovations in therapeutic drugs can help.
-Called pharmacotherapy or medication-assisted treated (MAT), the use of pharmaceuticals and detox throughout the inpatient and outpatient treatment process has been shown to be extremely beneficial in providing positive outcomes for patients’ struggles.
+Called “medication-assisted treated (MAT),” the use of pharmaceuticals and detox throughout the inpatient and outpatient treatment process is extremely beneficial in providing positive outcomes for patients’ struggles.

-In the past few decades, the research has changed the way we view medication as a means to manage recovery from addiction to a variety of substances.
-While methadone is still used in recovery for heroin and opiate addiction, drugs like buprenorphine and Suboxone have replaced them as the gold standard for high-quality care.
+In the past few decades, research has changed the way we view medication as a means to manage recovery from addiction to a variety of substances.
+While methadone is still used in recovery for heroin and opiate addiction, drugs like buprenorphine and Suboxone are increasingly the gold standard for care.